Small satellites - Digital twin

 Very often, the provided CAD model is not adapted to CAE because it is made of a collection of surface (and not 3D solids) and contains details that are not relevant for the type of insights one wants to gain from the numerical mock-up.
-Our simulation workflows makes it easy removing unnecessary details and constructing 3D solids.
+Our simulation workflow makes it easy to remove unnecessary details and constructing 3D solids.

-During the launching, a satellite is submitted to static and dynamic loading.
+During the launch, a satellite is submitted to static and dynamic loading.
 Using the OOFELIE::Multiphysics solver permits to consider: modal analysis, and random vibration (PSD) analysis.

-The picture on the rigth shows one mode of vibration for e.g.
+The picture on the right shows one mode of vibration for e.g.

-The OOFELIE::Multiphysics solver permits also to assess the impact of thermal loads during operation in Earth orbit.
+The OOFELIE::Multiphysics solver permits also to assess of the impact of thermal loads during operation in Earth orbit.
 Assessing the impact of thermal stresses on the mechanical response can be done within the same solution.

-The picture on the left shows the temperature distribution a a given time for e.g.
+The picture on the left shows the temperature distribution a given time for e.g.

 In the following video, the variation of the temperature distribution inside a Cubesat is presented.
 Temperature changes with respect to its position in orbit.
-Deep space, earth albedo and heat generated by electrical equipment’s inside the microsatellite are taken into account.
+Deep space, earth albedo, and heat generated by electrical equipment inside the microsatellite are taken into account.